skooch/glitch-svelte/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+Glitch will only run the production version by default, ensure you build your changes.
+You can run in development mode by changing the start command in `package.json` to `./glitch-dev.sh`